doaa450/Customer-lifetime-value/README.md

 ## 2. Business Problem

-Customer bases are heterogeneous: not all customers contribute equally to revenue or profitability.
+Customer bases are heterogeneous: not all customers contribute equally to revenue or profitability, and tailoring effective Value-based marketing strategies leads to retaining your loyal customers for as long as possible.

 **Key business questions addressed:**

-* Which customers generate the highest long-term value?
+* Which customers generate the highest value?
-* How can we segment customers based on behavioral and monetary patterns?
+* How can we segment customers based on behavioural and monetary patterns?
 * Can we predict future customer value to support targeted retention strategies?
 * How can CLTV insights be translated into actionable CVM decisions?